 Revisionist and Biased Medical Histories

 There are histories and there are histories.
 Some give a fuller and truer picture than others.
-It’s like the joke about the retired English officer who was holidaying in Cork.
+It’s like the joke about the retired English army officer who was holidaying in Cork.
 He took a guided tour bus to explore the city.
 Every 20 minutes the tour guide would proudly announce, “And this is where we defeated the English.”
-After a while, the officer, somewhat peeved asked, “Surely we won some battle?”
+After a while, the old officer, somewhat peeved, asked, “Surely we won some battle?”
 To which the guide answered, “Not on this f——g bus, mate.”

 What follows is my letter to Prof George Makari explaining he has, like many historians of medicine, excluded Hahnemann where Hahnemann should be included as a protagonist in the movement to humane psychiatry.